mirucon/required-ja/required.md

 ## AccessibilityAccessibility Accessibility (commonly shortened to a11y) refers to the design of products, devices, services, or environments for people with disabilities.
 The concept of accessible design ensures both “direct access” (i.e. unassisted) and “indirect access” meaning compatibility with a person’s assistive technology (for example, computer screen readers). (https://en.wikipedia.org/wiki/Accessibility)

 **Skip Links** – Themes must include a mechanism that enables users to navigate directly to content or navigation on entering any given page.
-These links may be positioned off screen initially but must be available to screen reader users and must be visible on focus for sighted keyboard navigators.
+These links may be positioned off-screen initially but must be available to screen reader users and must be visible on focus for sighted keyboard navigators.

 A minimally conforming skip link must:

-*   Be the first focusable element perceived by a user via screen reader or keyboard navigation
+*   Be the first focusable element perceived by a user via a screen reader or keyboard navigation
 *   Be visible when keyboard focus moves to the link
 *   Move focus to the main content area of the page when activated